alexmartyniuk/alten-challenge-vehicles-ui/Readme.md

 ```
 az webapp config container set -n AltenVehiclesAPI -g AltenChallenge-RG --docker-custom-image-name $(DockerCustomImageName) --docker-registry-server-url $(DockerRegistryServerUrl) --docker-registry-server-user $(DockerRegistryServerUser) --docker-registry-server-password $(DockerRegistryServerPassword)
 ```
-This command just changs the configuration for the existed App Service.
+This command just changes the configuration for the existing App Service.
 The command runs as a part of an automatic release pipeline that started after a successful build.

 ### Static Analyzing and Unit Testing
 Web API part of the application has connected StyleCop rules check, that perform during each build.
+The check rules specified in [Rule checks](https://dev.azure.com/AlexMartyniuk/AltenChallenge/_git/VehiclesAPI?path=%2FStaticAnalysis.ruleset&version=GBmaster)

-Also in [Tests folder](https://dev.azure.com/AlexMartyniuk/AltenChallenge/_git/VehiclesAPI?path=%2FTests&version=GBmaster).
-Tests cover VehicleService as a main part of the functionality and working with storage.
+Also, you can find unit-tests in [Tests folder](https://dev.azure.com/AlexMartyniuk/AltenChallenge/_git/VehiclesAPI?path=%2FTests&version=GBmaster).
+Tests cover VehicleService as the main part of the functionality that works with storage.
+Tests execute as a part of the build pipeline.

 ### Data storage
-As data storage used local SQLite database that automatically creates during the successful start of Web API application.
+As data storage is used SQLite database that automatically creates during the successful start of Web API application.
 The database consists of two tables: Customers and Vehicles that related as 1 : N. One customer can have several vehicles.
 ```
 CREATE TABLE "Customers" (
     "Id" INTEGER NOT NULL CONSTRAINT "PK_Customers" PRIMARY KEY AUTOINCREMENT,